marcmylemans/marcmylemans.github.io/_posts/2026-07-13-cloudconnexa-intune-zero-trust-remote-access.md

 A classic VPN drops you onto the office network and trusts you with everything on it.
 The model here is a doorman: it checks who you are at the entrance, walks you to exactly the resource you are allowed to reach, and writes down that you went there.
 Identity at the front, access scoped to one thing instead of the whole network, and a log of it.
 That is what people mean by zero-trust access.

 The tool is CloudConnexa.
 Yes, it is from OpenVPN, the same name behind the open-source protocol, but CloudConnexa is a different product: a cloud-managed access service, not a point-to-point tunnel.
-Keeping remote access identity-bound, segmented, and logged maps directly onto the NIS2 risk-management measures around access control and secured communications. `[VERIFY: NIS2 Article 21(2) letters for access control and MFA/secured comms; map at category level before publishing]` General guidance, not legal advice.
+Keeping remote access identity-bound, segmented, and logged maps directly onto the NIS2 risk-management measures around access control and secured communications.

 ![CloudConnexa pricing tiers, free versus Essential](/assets/img/posts/cloudconnexa-intune/01-pricing.jpg) _The free tier is genuinely complete for one person.
-The SAML and team features in this guide need Essential._ `[VERIFY: free tier seat count (5); Essential price ($7/seat/mo annual); SAML is Essential-only; log retention 7d free / 30d Essential]`
+The SAML and team features in this guide need Essential._

 ## Step 1: Create your network